magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tcp.md

 ### Send Uplink message

-Once ThingsBoard TCP Integration has been created, the TCP server starts, and then it waits for data from the devices.
+Once IoT Hub TCP Integration has been created, the TCP server starts, and then it waits for data from the devices.

 Choose device payload type to send uplink message